Devizes White Horse: Original Devizes White Horse

-In 1954, James Smith, the head boy of the Devizes Grammar School of the time, was out cycling and believed he saw the outline of a horse on the Oliver Cromwell promontory.
-His observations were checked and indeed there was the faint outline of the head, neck and rump of a horse to be seen.
+In 1954, James Smith, then head boy of Devizes Grammar School, was out cycling and believed he saw the outline of a horse on the Oliver Cromwell promontory.
+His observations were checked, and the faint outline of the head, neck and rump of a horse could indeed be seen.
 This was the old Snobs Horse.
-A sketch of the design of the horse was drawn and was later used for the design of the modern 1999 Devizes Millennium White Horse, except reversed, as the Millennium White Horse faces the right (the only white horse in Wiltshire to do so), whilst the Snobs Horse sketch faced left.
-Attempts to remake the figure at this point in 1954 were unsuccessful, as were previous attempts in 1909, 1939 when the horse was also reported to be seen, 1977, 1987 and finally 1998 when its head and neck reappeared.
+A sketch of the horse was drawn and was later used for the design of the modern 1999 Devizes Millennium White Horse, except reversed: the Millennium White Horse faces right, making it the only white horse in Wiltshire to do so, whereas the Snobs Horse sketch faced left.
+Attempts to remake the figure at this point in 1954 were unsuccessful, as were previous attempts in 1909 and 1939, when the horse was also reported to have been seen, and later attempts in 1977, 1987 and finally 1998, when its head and neck reappeared.

 In 1979, freak lighting conditions and fine snow brought the outline of the horse's neck and head into view for the first time since 1954.
-The head and neck have been seen regularly since, including in 1998, 2000 and 2005, the latter two times were since the creation of the Millennium White Horse.
-Whenever any part of it has reappeared it seems to suggest the horse was small, and roughly half the size of the Millennium White Horse.
-The reason for its regular reappearances is due to its method of construction, trenching, which is by far the most common method of hill figure construction.
-The underlying chalk was not near the surface so a trench was dug and chalk from another site was used to fill the trench.
-The reason this method of construction has led to the Snobs Horse occasionally revealing itself, is because trenching is invasive in the hillside and allows traces of the figure to be seen even when the figure has been overgrown for many years.
+The head and neck have been seen regularly since, including in 1998, 2000 and 2005, the latter two occasions being after the creation of the Millennium White Horse.
+Whenever any part of it has reappeared, it seems to suggest that the horse was small, roughly half the size of the Millennium White Horse.
+Its regular reappearances are due to its method of construction, trenching, which is by far the most common method of hill figure construction.
+As the underlying chalk was not near the surface, a trench was dug and chalk from another site was used to fill it.
+This invasive method of construction allows traces of the figure to be seen even after it has been overgrown for many years.